polarhive/arceo/README.md

 ## Why did you make this?

 Nowadays, I get all my social media updates using RSS feeds: using [newsboat](https://polarhive.ml/dots).
 I block Facebook, Reddit, Twitter, YouTube & other mainstream social media in this blocklist.

 I can browse and search articles locally, in pure plain-text.
-Paired with newsboat macros, I can archive videos with yt-dl, maintain a weekend binge list or save it for-later.
+Paired with newsboat macros, I can archive videos with yt-dl, maintain a weekend binge list or save articles for-later.
 I don't like recommendation engines when I'm browsing.
 I want things to be static & not disturb my [workflow](https://polarhive.ml/blog/rss-feeds/).
 I've blocked news sites, OTT / streaming sites, e-commerce and sites that have anti-user behaviour — à la tracking, recommendation engines that keep you hooked.
 Feel free to fork this project & tune it to your needs.

 ## Want to add a site?